mael/react-starter/README.md

-# react-starter

-It is a skeleton of an REACT APP to build incredible dream projects.
+Starting point, to build a REACT project in a few minutes.